+29.(1) The occupier or operator of premises shall ensure that exposure of indoor air pollutants does not exceed the exposure limits stipulated under the national law on occupational health and safety.

+30. The Authority, in consultation with the relevant lead agencies may-

+- (a) prescribe exposure limits of air pollutants and emission levels of hazardous substances; - (b) prohibit the use of substances which pollute the working environment; or - (c) specify particular measures of prevention of pollution or protection of workers.

 Occupational exposure of air pollutants.

-LN.
-60 /2007 30.
-(1) The occupier or operator of premises shall ensure that exposure of indoor air pollutants does not exceed the exposure limits stipulated under the Factories and Other Places of Work (Hazardous Substances) Rules or under any other relevant law.
-(2) Where the hazardous substances referred to in paragraph (1) are not covered under the legislation referred to therein, the occupier or operator shall apply the guidelines provided by the manufacturer or supplier of the substances.
+Mobile source

+Dispersion of

+measures.

+emission reduction

 Variation of exposure levels.

-31. The Authority, in consultation with the relevant lead agencies may- (a) prescribe exposure limits of air pollutants and emission levels of hazardous substances; (b) prohibit the use of substances which pollute the working environment; or (c) specify particular measures of prevention of pollution or protection of workers.
-Exposure to hazardous substances 32.
-An owner or occupier of a controlled facility shall- (a) inform the workers of the hazards in specific work environments;
+Exposure to hazardous substances.

-- (b) train the workers on the potential hazards of any hazardous substance to which they are exposed and the safety precautions to be taken to prevent any harm to their health; - (c) ensure that measurements of pollutants are carried out by a laboratory designated by the Authority in order to determine compliance with the prevailing allowed levels of exposure; - (d) ensure that record of measurements carried out under paragraph (c) are reported to the Authority on a quarterly basis; and - (e) take exposure reduction measures recommended under Part IX of the Fifth Schedule.
+- 31. An owner or occupier of a controlled facility shall- - (a) inform the workers of the hazards in specific work environments; - (b) train the workers on the potential hazards of any hazardous substance to which they are exposed and the safety precautions to be taken to prevent any harm to their health; - (c) ensure that measurements of pollutants are carried out by a laboratory designated by the Authority in order to determine compliance with the prevailing allowed levels of exposure; - (d) ensure that record of measurements carried out under paragraph (c) are reported to the relevant agency on a quarterly basis; and - (e) take exposure reduction measures recommended under Part IX of the Fifth Schedule.